BALTECH card used to enable a bus protocol such as OSDP and set individual bus addresses on ACCESS200 readers (learn more)

 Config Security Code

-Measure to protect project settings against tampering (learn more)
+Measure to protect the RFID interface component against tampering (learn more)

 Process in which project-specific encryption keys and access conditions are

 applied to a project card.
 For cards shipped without a defined memory structure